 First off, what are vowel teams?

-Vowel teams are two consecutive vowels in a word.
+Vowel teams are two or more consecutive letters that represent one long vowel sound.
 Examples of vowel teams:

 The common core standard that applies to vowel teams in 2nd grade are: